bytedance/vidi/README.md

 ## Demo
 1. Select a mode from ["Highlight", "VQA", "Retrieval", "Grounding"] on the segmented button.
+Please use English query for the best experience.

 - "Highlight": No input query needed.
 Directly output a set of highlight clips with title.